-Gravity loading is already present in the Attributes 🖧 Treeview.
+Gravity loading is already present in the Attributes 💑 Treeview.

-- Select the whole model (Ctrl and A keys together) and drag and drop the loading attribute BFP1 (Gravity -ve Y) from the selected features. - Ensure that the Assign to lines and Single loadcase options are selected and the loading is applied to Analysis 1 and Loadcase 1.
+- Select the whole model (Ctrl and A keys together) and drag and drop the loading attribute Gravity vertical from the Selected features. - Ensure that the Assign to lines and Single loadcase options are selected and the loading is applied to Analysis 1 and Loadcase 1.
 Click the OK button and the loading on the frame will be displayed.